An objective function for order preserving hierarchical clustering: Approximation

 \subsection{Approximation algorithm}

-This section describes our approximation algorithm, and provides an analysis of its relative performance guarantee.
-In the algorithm, we assume the existence of a \emph{cut approximation function}; that is, a function that that takes as arguments a vertex set and a weight function, and produces an approximation of an optimal cut that comes with a relative performance guarantee.
-For example, given a similarity space $(X,s)$, if $\cut$ is an approximation of \SparsestCut{} with a relative performance guarantee $\alpha_\cut$ and if $\cut(X,s) = (A,B)$, then $s(A,B)/(\card{A}\card{B})$ is no more than a factor $\alpha_\cut$ off from a true sparsest cut of $(X,s)$.
+This section describes the approximation algorithm, and provides an analysis of its relative performance guarantee.
+In the algorithm, we assume the existence of a \emph{directed cut approximation function}; that is, a function that that takes as arguments a vertex set together with a weight function, and produces an approximation of an optimal cut that comes with a relative performance guarantee.

-For our approximation algorithm, we need an approximation of \DirSparsestCut.
-The currently best known approximation algorithm, provided by \citet{AgarwalEtAl2005}, has a relative performance guarantee of~$O(\sqrt{\log n})$.
-The structure of our algorithm is like to that provided by Dasgupta, but where Dasgupta requires a \SparsestCut{} approximation, we require an approximation of \DirSparsestCut.
-Also, we must pay explicit attention, keeping track of the left- and right splits, whereas in Dasgupta's algorithm, this is not a required invariant.